Q&A: Meet Chunky the Georgetown Panda!

 What are you studying at Georgetown McDonough?

-As a rising sophomore, I am majoring in Business & Global Affairs with the McDonough School of Business and the Walsh School of Foreign Service in their new BSBGA joint degree program.
+As a rising sophomore, I am majoring in Dikran Izmirlian Program in Business and Global Affairs with the McDonough School of Business and the Walsh School of Foreign Service in their new BGA joint degree program.

 What has been your favorite class?

 I really enjoyed Ethical Values of Business with Peter Jaworski, associate teaching professor at Georgetown McDonough.
 Not to brag or anything, but he did say that I became one of his favorite students.
 I think it is my stark patches of black and white fur — or maybe because I never missed a Zoom and always turned in assignments on time.

 We can leave that up for debate.

 Tell us about your mission to bring awareness to nonverbal autism?

 Myself and a dear family friend both have nonverbal autism, meaning we rarely speak, if at all.
 My friend says that my cuddly and silent mannerisms make it easier for others to feel empathetic and see that people with nonverbal autism can do anything we set our minds to.
 It is because of him that I continue to raise awareness about the topic, but also serve as an inspiration to children with nonverbal autism by showing them how to live life despite not being able to speak in the highly communicative world we live in.